Best No-Code AI Automation Platforms in 2024: Full Review

 - On-device Machine Learning: Deploy models directly on Apple devices for faster performance and enhanced privacy.

-- Core ML Integration: Seamless integration with Core ML, Apple’s machine learning framework.
+- Core ML Integration: integration with Core ML, Apple’s machine learning framework.

 - Image Classification: Train models to classify images based on custom categories.